Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/DEPLOYMENT.md

 ### Test a Meadowlark AWS Deployment

 Meadowlark is bundled with test scripts to exercise the API.
-Similar to Postman, these scripts are .http files that use the Visual Studio Code [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.
+Similar to Postman, these scripts are .http files that use the Visual Studio Code REST Client extension.

+* Install [Visual Studio Code](https://code.visualstudio.com/) and the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.
+In Visual Studio Code, open the Meadowlark-js folder.
-* Open a test/http/remote.*.http file and update the server portion of the URLs to match the deployment endpoints.
+* Open the [remote.deployment.test.http](packages/meadowlark/test/http/remote.deployment.test.http) file and update the @hostname entry to match your AWS deployment.
-* Use a test/http/remote.*.http file to make API calls.
-There are examples in the remote and local .http files on different way to access Meadowlark.
-    * An `Authorization` header is required to make API calls when `ACCESS_TOKEN_REQUIRED` is enabled in the enviroment variables.
-    * Reference validation can be disabled by adding the header `reference-validation: false`.
-    * Descriptor validation can be disabled by adding the header `descriptor-validation: false`.
+* Follow the directions to exercise your deployment with several API scenarios.

 ### Deploy Meadowlark to a Different Stage